Malta

 Take a day trip to Comino Island from Gozo

 For a day trip from Gozo, I highly recommend visiting Comino Island (where you will find The Blue Lagoon).
 It is so easily visited from Gozo, which is why I chose to visit from there instead of from Malta (I was staying in Sliema and it was easier, quicker, cheaper to visit from Gozo).
 Tickets can be purchased outside the ferry terminal at Mgarr Harbour just before you travel.
-Alternatively, you can book one of the available tour options, such as From Gozo: Around Comino, Blue Lagoon, Crystal Lagoon & Caves.
+Alternatively, you can book one of the available tour options, such as this Around Comino, Blue Lagoon, Crystal Lagoon & Caves tour.

 If you want to stay active, you can even take a kayaking tour to Comino from Gozo.
 There are a few options available for this, such as the 3 hour Gozo: Comino and Blue Lagoon Guided Kayaking Adventure or the 6 hour Kayak Gozo & Comino – Full Day Kayak Adventure, with lunch.